 All in all, a bike trailer is a great way to take your dog along on your bike tours.
 This way, you can adventure together and discover new places without overwhelming your four-legged friend.
 With the right trailer and a few safety precautions, you'll be ready to conquer the road!

-Read also: 7 things you need to know before buying a bike trailer for your dogOpens in a new tab.
+Read also: 7 things you need to know before buying a bike trailer for your dog

 The first steps: Getting the dog used to the trailer